-If we change the principal's objective so that he prefers, all else equal, to not impose costs on the agents, then with no other changes in the model, we lose the no-free-lunch property and hence the ability to appeal to Weitzman (1979).
-On the other hand, we can still use Weitzman's result for a variation of our model.
+If we change the principal's objective so that he dislikes imposing costs on the agents, then with no other changes in the model, we lose the no-free-lunch property and hence the ability to appeal to Weitzman (1979).
+On the other hand, we can still use Weitzman's result and apply our analysis for a variation of our model.